judithsanchez/scoutly/src/services/userCompanyPreferenceService.md

 The UserCompanyPreferenceService manages user-specific company tracking preferences, including rankings and tracking status.
 This service provides the core functionality for users to customize which companies they want to track and how frequently they should be scraped.

+**Important**: Users start with no tracked companies by default.
+All company tracking is explicit and must be configured through this service.

 ## Core Features

 1. **Company Tracking Management**